Distributed Selection in $O ( \log n )$ Time with $O ( n \log \log n )$ Messages: Abstract

 \section{Abstract}

 We consider the selection problem on a completely connected network of $n$ processors with no shared memory.
-Each processor initially holds a given numeric item of $b$ bits, allowed to send a message of $\max(b,\lg n)$ bits to another processor at a time.
-On such a {\em communication network ${\cal G}$}, we show that the $k^{th}$ smallest of the $n$ inputs can be detected in $O \lp \log n \rp$ time with $O \lp n \log \log n \rp$ messages.
+Each processor initially holds a given numeric item of $b$ bits allowed to send a message of $\max \lp b, \lg n \rp$ bits to another processor at a time.
+On such a {\em communication network ${\cal G}$}, we show that the $k$th smallest of the $n$ inputs can be detected in $O \lp \log n \rp$ time with $O \lp n \log \log n \rp$ messages.
 The possibility of such a parallel algorithm for this {\em distributed $k$-selection problem} has been unknown despite the intensive investigation on many variations of the selection problem carried out since 1970s.
-Satisfying the constraint of total $O \lp n \log \log n \rp$ messages, it improves on ${\cal G}$ the asymptotic running time of Kuhn, Locker and Wattenhofer's algorithm.
-Our parallel algorithm simulates the comparisons and swaps performed by the {\em AKS sorting network}, the $n$-input sorting network of logarithmic depth discovered by Ajtai, Koml{\'o}s and Szemer{\'e}di in 1983.
-Simulation of such a network is our main trick to achieve $O \lp \log n \rp$ time and $O \lp n \log \log n \rp$ messages simultaneously.
-Extending its correctness proof, we will be able improve by about 47\% the upper bound found by Seiferas on the constant factor of the $O \lp \log n \rp$ depth of an $n$-input sorting network.
-Furthermore, we show the universal time lower bound $\lg n$ for many basic data aggregation problems on ${\cal G}$.
-The class of problems having this lower bound is huge including the selection problem, the problem of finding the sum of $n$ items, and that of counting items exceeding a threshold.
-Thus the universal lower bound means the asymptotic time optimality of our parallel algorithm.
+The main trick of our algorithm is to simulate the comparisons and swaps performed by the {\em AKS sorting network}, the $n$-input sorting network of logarithmic depth discovered by Ajtai, Koml{\'o}s and Szemer{\'e}di in 1983.
+We also show the universal time lower bound $\lg n$ for many basic data aggregation problems on ${\cal G}$, confirming the asymptotic time optimality of our parallel algorithm.